So, What Needs to be Recorded?

 What to Do Next: A Checklist for Article 16

-With MiFID II only days away, the majority of firms will have already made assessments of their organisation and policies and have identified which areas are required to comply with the new recording rules.
-However, the FCA has recognised that, due to the scale of what is required for MiFID II compliance, they will act "proportionately" for those firms who are not ready in time.
+With MiFID II implemented, the majority of firms will have already made assessments of their organisation and policies and have identified which areas are required to comply with the new recording rules.
+However, the FCA has recognised that, due to the scale of what is required for MiFID II compliance, they will act "proportionately" for those firms who have not yet met the deadline.
 Therefore, the regulator will be looking more favourable on firms which have been making an effort to comply by the deadline compared to those who have not made any real attempt or where obligations have been ignored.

-With this in mind, even if you've already started your review process, we've formulated a checklist to break down what needs to be assessed and what needs to be put into place in order to achieve compliance by January 2018:
+With this in mind, even if you've already started your review process, we've formulated a checklist to break down what needs to be assessed and what needs to be put into place in order to achieve compliance as soon as possible:

 - Ensure you have an assigned compliance officer/manager who conducts the annual recordkeeping review